Stakes Profile: Preakness

 Brisnet Speed 3 Back: 99

-Stalkers/Pressers have performed best since 1991 winning 35.7% of the time with closers not far behind at 32.1%.
-In the last 10 runnings stalkers/pressers have retained their edge winning 50% of the time while speed has improved to win 40% of the time.
+Stalkers/Pressers have performed best since 1991 winning 34.4% of the time with closers not far behind at 31%.
+The last ten years have been evenly distributed.

 Just over half of the Preakness winners came in on a regressed Brisnet Speed Rating from their prior race since 1991 but in the last ten runnings 50% have come in on an improved speed rating.